hyperledger-labs/orion-server/docs/getting-started/transactions/curl/datatx.md

      -X GET http://127.0.0.1:6001/data/db2/key1 | read json; ./base64_decoder -getresponse=$json | jq .
 ```

-The default output would contain the base64 encoded string of the value field.
+The default output would contain the base64-encoded string of the value field.
 To print a human readable value, we
 use the `base64_decoder` utility.

 **Output**